Matthew-Pidlysny/9-The-Final-Chapter/README.md

 do appreciate feedback.
 Modify all programs as you need and deploy, we only require that our mention be made in the process and in the aftermath.
 All forks and other participation efforts are welcome.

-# Coming Soon:  The Dark Continent

-Taking a pause from Education itself, the founder of 9 Software has shared his private creation with AI, and together, the research processor and guide pair created this game.
-No spoilers, but it's a 4 player board game software engine revolving around the concept of the "Trump Card".
-Maybe education in strategy via force x force battle style.

 # Coming Soon:  Privanna

 By request we're doing a second game early.
 This one features magical creatures fighting for their homeland.
 We don't mean to make Devil nuisance a recurring them in our fantasy but it certainly is a potent figure in catastrophe.
 The story, without spoilers, takes place on the Djinn Homeworld, and there are Humans exploring it guarded by a guardian.
 All of a sudden, on the fateful turn, the Devils launch an 8 point invasion, inviting a total of 10 players if chosen, the minimum being 3.
 Good rolls and excellent powers use will be the key in determining this fight!